grafana/agent/docs/sources/flow/tasks/collect-prometheus-metrics.md

 For more information on configuring metrics delivery, refer to [prometheus.remote_write][].

-    TODO: We should integrate the below instructions somehow with the new content.
-    This is probably a good guide for someone who wants to write their own config.
-    We should let them know that there is a full guide to collecting Prometheus metrics on Kubernetes using the kubernetes module and annotations as our recommended alternative.

 ## Collect metrics from Kubernetes Pods

 {{< param "PRODUCT_NAME" >}} can be configured to collect metrics from Kubernetes Pods by: